 Our community hub, ‘The Hive’ is used as a centre for lots of different community projects, which you will be updated about regularly via letter, social media and on our website.

 We have a variety of curriculum links with the local community, as well as our feeder primary schools and upper schools.
-For example:

 The Creative Arts Faculty has many links within the community such as performing in a number of charity events and exhibiting art work in our local community.
 We have developed performances, exhibitions, competitions and fashion shows so that our students’ experiences are enriched and celebrated publicly.
 For example our ‘Little Mermaid’ production; performances at the Ashby Show and Coalville Arts Festival, to name a few, in order to encourage students to develop their skills in their creative way and celebrate with the wider community.